 - TI LaunchPad

-12. After installing both pieces, CCS Cloud needs to restart inside the browser.
+7. After installing both pieces, the TI Cloud Tools needs to restart inside the browser.
 You can click the refresh button and it should reload the page.
-Make sure that OutOfBox_MSP432P401R is selected in the left hand navigation as it may have changed on the refresh.
-You can now click run again.

 - TI LaunchPad